astorDev/nice-shell/git/save/article/index.md

 ## Improving Transparency with Nice-Shell

+To make our alias nicer let's add some log messages with the commands we are executing and add validation.
+We'll utilize a [nice-shell](https://github.com/astorDev/nice-shell?tab=readme-ov-file#nice-shell) script for that.
+First, let's `source` it:

 ```sh
 source /dev/stdin <<< "$(curl -sS https://raw.githubusercontent.com/astorDev/nice-shell/refs/heads/main/.sh)"
 ```

+The only thing we'll need to validate is that there was a commit message supplied:

 ```sh
 if [ -z "$1" ]; then